Italsensor/RPI-MINI-UPS-R0/README.md

 # RPI-MINI-UPS

-Examples files for the RPI-MINI-UPS board, a small Raspberry Pi board that act as UPS and also can manage the power on and power off like a classical desktop system by means of an external normally-open purh-button.
+Examples files for the RPI-MINI-UPS board, a small Raspberry Pi board that act as UPS and also can manage the power on and power off like a classical desktop system by means of an external normally-open push-button.

 **File description**